Acyclovir

 Authoritative Sources

-For patient-friendly safety information, see the MedlinePlus drug monograph.
+For patient-friendly drug safety information, see MedlinePlus acyclovir information.

-For a concise clinical overview, see the Mayo Clinic overview.
+For clinical use and side-effect context, see the Mayo Clinic acyclovir monograph.

 This content is for informational purposes only and is not a substitute for professional medical advice.